netresearch/t3x-nr-textdb/Documentation/Introduction/Index.rst

 What does it do?
 ================

-The **Nr TextDB** extension provides a translation database system for TYPO3 that allows backend users to manage and edit translations directly in the TYPO3 backend interface.
+The **Netresearch TextDB** extension provides a translation database system for TYPO3 that allows backend users to manage and edit translations directly in the TYPO3 backend interface.
 This eliminates the need to edit XLIFF language files manually and provides a centralized translation management system.